belav/csharpier/CONTRIBUTING.md

 cd ClientApp
 npm run start
 ```
-- This should open the playground website at https://localhost:5001
+- This should open the playground website at http://localhost:5000
 - Paste the code you want to format there and click format.
-- The playground includes tabs to view the AST and generated doc tree, which help troubleshooting issues.
+- The playground includes options to view the AST and generated doc tree, which help troubleshooting issues.

 ### Unit Tests
 CSharpier.Core.Tests contains a number of different unit tests.